-I’d love to say that family movie night enables us to have homemade, organic and locally sourced snacks with freshly squeezed juices, water or vegetable smoothies.
+I’d love to say that family movie night enables us to have homemade, organic, and locally sourced snacks with freshly squeezed juices, water, or vegetable smoothies.
 All to ensure we fuel our children with the cleanest, freshest, healthiest foods.
-I’d like to say that because that is what we are supposed to aspire to.
-But when you have a nine-year-old in diapers who still needs spoon feeding at most meals and a dozen therapies every single day you celebrate getting any food prepared.
+I want to say that because that is what we are supposed to aspire to.
+But when you have a nine-year-old in diapers who still needs spoon feeding at most meals and a dozen therapies every single day, you celebrate getting any food prepared.
 Our kids are lucky they don’t get peanut butter on playing cards for dinner.
 Seriously.

 So we shamelessly enjoy family movie night with popcorn fresh from our popcorn maker, a couple of family size bags of candy (although ‘family size’ is obviously for a smaller family than ours!) some nachos and jars of dip and, if we’re feeling adventurous and have planned waa-AAAA ay ahead, some snacks themed to the movie.

-Giant cushions on the floor ensure the two littlest ones get a comfy veg out spot.
+Large cushions on the floor ensure the two littlest ones get a comfy veg out spot.
 Jim gets his reclining chair which isn’t really big enough anymore – with him having grown to 6 foot 8 inches tall!- but it beats the tiny cinema chair.
-Josh gets an entire sofa to himself & me and I get to curl up together on the other sofa.
+Josh gets an entire sofa to himself & J, and I get to curl up together on the other couch.

 Choosing what to watch is a lesson in diplomacy, empathy, and consideration.
-We sit and discuss a number of things:
+We sit and discuss several things:

 - What kind of movie did we watch last time?